Invicton-Labs/terraform-null-assertion/README.md

 Output on Windows machines:
 ```
+// This is where you see the real error message
-Invalid value for "number" parameter: cannot parse "ERROR: This Terraform configuration can only be run on Unix-based machines." as a base 2 integer.
+var.error_message is "This Terraform configuration can only be run on Unix-based machines."

+// Ignore this part
+There is no function named "SEE_ABOVE_ERROR_MESSAGE".
 ```